directus/directus/docs/extensions/leveraging-ui-components.md

 # Using Directus UI Components

 Directus provides a set of reusable UI components that can be used in when building extensions.
-These components are designed to provide a consistent user experience across different projects and extensions.
+These components are used by Directus itself, and are designed to provide a consistent user experience across different parts of the Directus Data Studio.

 ## Components Playground